Alirezanava72/project3/README.md

 Each team member was assigned specific cards representing tasks or objectives within the project in Trello.
 We recognized early on that clear task descriptions were import.
 This approach ensured that our project remained on track.

 ### communication, communication, communication
-As we learned from Git co-work, was important. discuss tasks, share insights, and provide updates.
-Daily check-ins, like our Git commits, were scheduled to review progress and resolve any ambiguities.
+As we learned from Git co-work, communication was important. discuss tasks, share insights, and provide updates.
+Daily check-ins, Git commits, were scheduled to review progress and resolve any ambiguities.
 Apart from code, communication is a big part of team work.

 # Wins
-- Teamwork - This is the first group project in this boot camp Though challenging at points, it was overall an incredibly valuable experience as I learnt how to work as part of a team whilst building a full-stack application across lots of components.
+- Teamwork - This is the first group project in this boot camp, it was challenging at points,but it was overall an incredibly valuable experience as we learnt how to work as part of a team while building a full-stack application across lots of components.

 ## Future Features and Improvements
 - Create the public List